Street Road

 HERE: A place-based polar image bridge therefore offers a space in which to consider – through an aesthetic and kinaesthetic approach – the ways our own personal locations can be re-thought, re-framed, and re-imagined as having a direct relationship with Earth's dynamic systems, which are, in turn, interdependent with the polar regions.

-We invite you – conference attendees, Street Road's audiences, and anyone in the wider public – to submit polar-connected photographs from your personal daily lives for inclusion in the exhibition.
-By seeking out polar-linked imagery in the same spaces as your own local ecosystems, we encourage you to bridge the space between your own understanding of your everyday place and to make direct affective connections to polar places.
+We invited conference attendees, Street Road's audiences, and anyone in the wider public – to submit polar-connected photographs from personal daily life for inclusion in the exhibition.
+By seeking out polar-linked imagery in the same spaces as your own local ecosystems, we encouraged contributors to bridge the space between an understanding of everyday place and to make direct affective connections to polar places.

 We believe